Chapter 16.42

 (4) The resource has yielded, or may likely yield, information important to history.

 (D) Inventory Amendment.
 Amendment to the Santa Cruz County inventory of historic resources shall be by certified resolution of the Board of Supervisors following the review and recommendation of the Historic Resources Commission.
-Actions of both bodies shall be taken following public hearing with public notice provided pursuant to SCCC 18.10.223.
+Actions of both bodies shall be taken following public hearing with public notice provided pursuant to SCCC 18.10.117 through 18.10.119.
 Any action to amend the inventory of historic resources to add or remove a structure, site, object or district shall be based on the criteria provided in subsections (B) and (C) of this section, and may be initiated by a property owner or their representative, the Board of Supervisors, the Historic Resources Commission, County staff or any member of the general public.
 Inclusions of new historic resources in the inventory shall be accompanied by a completed historic documentation report which includes a California Department of Parks and Recreation Historic Inventory Form to document the historic and architectural values of the designated resource.

 (E) Findings Required.
 The following findings must be made for inclusion or deletion of properties from the Historic Inventory: